 Dental health is of great importance.
-In fact, the state of a person’s mouth, teeth and gums can tell medical and dental professionals a great deal about their overall health.
+The state of a person’s mouth, teeth, and gums can tell medical and dental professionals a great deal about their overall health.
 Every individual needs to understand the connection between the two and ensure they are working with both medical and dental practitioners to improve their health in every way possible.

 Bacteria & Your Dental Health

-The human body houses bacteria, most of which is totally harmless.
+The human body houses bacteria, most of which are harmless.
 Good oral hygiene and the body’s immune system help to keep bacteria at acceptable levels.
 When a person fails to care for their teeth and gums, however, the bacteria can increase to levels that are dangerous to the body.
-With the growth of this bacteria, individuals become more susceptible to periodontal disease, tooth decay and more.
+With the growth of these bacteria, individuals become more susceptible to periodontal disease, tooth decay, and more.

-Furthermore, a number of medications, including antihistamines used to treat allergies and diuretics employed to treat cirrhosis, decrease the amount of saliva flow in the mouth.
+Furthermore, several medications, including antihistamines, used to treat allergies, and diuretics employed to treat cirrhosis, decrease the amount of saliva flow in the mouth.
 Saliva works to remove food particles from the mouth and neutralizes the acids that the bacteria produce.
-This saliva helps to prevent the overgrowth of the bacteria and, when the flow decreases, people become more at risk of dental issues.
+This saliva helps to prevent the overgrowth of the bacteria, and, when the flow decreases, people become more at risk of dental issues.

-What makes this overgrowth of bacteria so concerning is it often causes issues in other areas of the body.
-For example, research shows periodontal disease can bring about certain diseases, including problems with the heart.
+What makes this overgrowth of bacteria, so concerning is it often causes issues in other areas of the body.
+For example, research shows periodontal disease can bring about specific conditions, including problems with the heart.
 The bacteria spread throughout the body, leading to these issues.
 It is believed the bacteria thickens the carotid arteries in the heart, and this can bring about a stroke in the event they become too thick.

 The same is true of other conditions in the body.
-Individuals suffering from AIDS or diabetes need to take extra care with their teeth, as these conditions decrease the ability of the immune system to fight off an infection.
+Individuals who have AIDS or diabetes need to take extra care with their teeth, as these conditions decrease the ability of the immune system to fight off an infection.
 As a result, gum disease may become more severe.

 The Impact Of Oral Health On Various Conditions

-Researchers continue to study the link between oral health and different medical conditions.
-Following are some areas of research that are currently taking place.
+Researchers continue to study the link between oral health and various medical conditions.
+The following are some areas of research that are currently taking place.

-- Alzheimer’s Disease-Early research suggests individuals who lose one or more teeth before the age of 35 are more at risk of developing this condition as they age.
+- Alzheimer’s Disease-Early research suggests individuals who lose one or more teeth before the age of 35 are at higher risk of developing this condition as they age.